skahwah/skahwah.github.io/_posts/2016-12-04-SLAE-Assignment-3.md

 The `next_page:` procedure is responsible for aligning the page value of the current memory address.
 It largely serves as an incrementor to the next page size if an invalid memory location is returned by the `access` system call.

-The first address of relevance is typically 0x8048000, however this egg hunter does not assume that the virtual memory address space for the given process follows conventional means.
+The first address of relevance is typically `0x8048000`, however this egg hunter does not assume that the virtual memory address space for the given process follows conventional memory address spaces.
 As such, the first address that is examined is `0x0001000`.

 ```nasm
 next_page: